rhubarbwu/neural-collapse/README.md

 ### Accumulators

-You'll need to collect (e.g. "accumulate") statistics from you learned representations.
+You'll need to collect (e.g. "accumulate") statistics from your learned representations.
 Here we outline a
 [basic example on the MNIST dataset](./examples/mnist.py) with `K=10` classes and embeddings of size `D=512`.